 - Bake for approx 40mins, turning halfway through until crispy and golden.

 - Mix the greek yoghurt in a bowl with a little lemon juice and a pinch of salt, set aside.

 - When the fries are almost ready you can make the Cheesy Nacho Sauce

 - In a small bowl, mix the cornstarch with the water.

 - Add this a saucepan over a medium heat with the milk, as it starts to bubble and thicken, add in the cheese (remember to reserve 10g for sprinkling on top at the end), garlic powder, onion powder and chilli powder and whisk until a smooth cheesy sauce.
 If it gets too thick, just add in a little water.

 - Once the fries are ready, divide between two dishes, drizzle with the nacho sauce.
-Top with the syn free greek yoghurt (soured cream), add toppings (onions, tomatoes, jalapeno) and sprinkle with the reserved cheddar.
+Top with the greek yoghurt (soured cream), add toppings (onions, tomatoes, jalapeno) and sprinkle with the reserved cheddar.

 - Dig in and enjoy!!

 Please see below for full nutritional info and additional details about recipe: